Tuning the Cost-Based Optimization Process¶

 For these fields, it is mandatory to provide at least the number of distinct values.

 Available indexes for the query and their type.
 Virtual DataPort examines the indexes defined in the view to determine if they apply to the query.
 Then, it uses different formulas to estimate the number of I/O operations depending on the index type.

 The number of I/O operations can change dramatically depending on if an index is applicable or not, and depending on the type of the index.
 Therefore, to achieve good estimations it is crucial to ensure the accuracy of the indexes information.

-The Server automatically introspects the available indexes and their types from most databases, but the administrator may need to modify these information in specific cases (see Specifying Indexes below)
+The Server automatically introspects the available indexes and their types from most databases, but the administrator may need to modify this information in specific cases (see Specifying Indexes below)

 I/O parameters of the data source.
 The number of I/O operations can be heavily influenced by some I/O parameters of the data source.
 Virtual DataPort provides adequate defaults for the most typical configurations in the most common types of data sources, but these parameters can be also modified if necessary (see section Data Source I/O Parameters).